Dimensions of Well-being

 Physical

-Lifestyle choices that affect the positive functioning of your body and the ability to improve that functioning through nutrition, sleep, exercise, and other behaviors that promote positive health and help prevent physical illness.
+Ability and confidence in your body to accomplish the goals you set for yourself, as well as understanding your body’s warning signs before you face illness or injury.
+It includes making lifestyle choices that affect and improve the positive functioning of your body through nutrition, sleep, exercise, and other behaviors that promote positive health and help prevent physical illness.

 Emotional

-Ability to identify, understand, and manage your range of emotions.
-It includes the development of habits and skills needed to overcome the adversity that is part of life, as well as the ability to identify and understand the emotions of others.
+Ability to identify, understand, and manage your range of emotions, successfully navigate stressful conditions, and adapt to change and difficult situations.
+It includes the development of habits and skills needed to overcome the adversity that is part of life, utilizing professional resources when needed, and personal practice to prepare for situations that may arise.

 Social

-Actively engaging with your community and establishing connections and relationships that support a feeling of belonging and safety.
-It includes living in and contributing to healthy and sustainable teams and communities with people who are both similar and different from yourself.
+Ability to actively engage with others and establish connections and relationships which create an inclusive and supportive community.
+It includes living in and contributing to healthy and sustainable teams and communities with people who are both similar and different from yourself to support feelings of belonging and safety.

 Environmental